Spectrometer design guide

 This spectrometer design guide provides some simple and easy to use design guidelines and formulas for designing, evaluating and comparing various diode array, diffraction grating based spectrometers designs.

 The input to the design process is the wavelength range, you want to cover, and the optical resolution, by which you need to resolve the various structures in your spectrum (often peaks).

-Basically, a spectrometer is an optical system consisting of two lenses/mirrors that produce an image of the input slit on the detector.
-In between the lenses/mirrors is placed a diffraction grating that disperses different wavelengths from different angles.
+Basically, a spectrometer is an optical system consisting of two lenses or mirrors that produce an image of the input slit on the detector.
+In between the lenses or mirrors, a diffraction grating is placed that disperses different wavelengths from different angles.
 This causes different wavelengths of light entering the input slit to be imaged to different positions on the detector array.

 Step 2: Choose grating

 The second step is to choose a diffraction grating.
 Most grating vendors have an on-line catalog where you can find one or more grating options to try in your design.
 You should choose a grating that has high diffraction efficiency in your wavelength.
 The important parameter that you shall use for the design in the next steps is the groove density G.